 Solids: Solid quilt sets have grown in popularity, especially those with ornate embroidery detail.
 These quilt sets embrace neutral colors or run the color spectrum with vibrant, statement-making shades.
 They’re ideal for rooms that are already styled with patterned drapes or rugs and simply need a final touch.

 Quilt sets are available in all bedding sizes: twin, full/queen, and king.
-The dimensions of each coverlet tends to stay the same between manufacturers:
+The dimensions of each coverlet tend to stay the same between manufacturers:

 Twin: 66 x 90 inches